 2. Good music alert.

-I discovered Mandolin Orange through Pandora this past winter.
+I discovered Mandolin Orange through Cloud Cover Music this past winter.
 It’s the best musical discovery I’ve had in quite awhile.
-I don’t often like every song on a CD.
+I don’t often like every song in an album.
 But man oh man, do I love this group.
-If you love a little bluegrass-y, folk-y, “chill in the background while I make dinner” kind of music, you’re going to want to get yourself a little of this.
+If you love a little bluegrass-y, folk-y, “chill in the background while I do work” kind of music, you’re going to want to get yourself a little of this.
 And bonus, they just released an amazing new CD.
 I love a quote I read about their music having “front porch closeness”.
 That’s a perfect description.

 3. This video is making the rounds on Facebook.
 It’s such a good reminder.
 Good food for thought.
 And though convicting in some points, also a good reminder.